domschrei/mallob/docs/server.md

     scancel -u $USER

-While the submitted sbatch job is running, its terminal output is redirected to ```slurm-*``` file in your ```mallob/``` directory.
+While the submitted sbatch job is running, its terminal output is redirected to a ```slurm-*``` file in your ```mallob/``` directory.
 You can check this growing file for the current progress and some potential error messages.

 Log files are written to ```scripts/server/example_logsntraces```, at least for this dummy example.
 A simple check for any errors can be done there via